Two-band description of the strong `spin'-orbit coupled one-dimensional hole gas in a cylindrical Ge nanowire: Introduction

-The peculiar low-energy subband structure of the 1D hole gas, i.e., two mutually displaced parabolic curves with an anticrossing at $k_{z}R=0$~\cite{PhysRevB.84.195314,RL2021}, indicates there is a natural strong hole `spin'-orbit coupling.
-Note that each dispersion curve is two-fold degenerate, i.e., spin degeneracy~\cite{PhysRevB.84.195314,RL2021}.
+The peculiar low-energy subband structure of the 1D hole gas in the absence of both electric and magnetic fields, i.e., two mutually displaced parabolic curves with an anticrossing at $k_{z}R=0$~\cite{PhysRevB.84.195314,RL2021}, indicates there is a natural strong hole `spin'-orbit coupling.
+Note that each dispersion curve is two-fold degenerate, i.e., spin degeneracy~\cite{PhysRevB.84.195314,PhysRevB.84.121303,RL2021}.
 We simply lift this spin degeneracy by using an strong magnetic field, such that a pure (without hole spin degeneracy) `spin'-orbit coupled 1D hole gas can be obtained~\cite{RL2022a,RL2022b}.
-In this paper, basing on the Luttinger-Kohn Hamiltonian in the spherical approximation, we show both numerically and analytically this strong `spin'-orbit coupled 1D hole gas is accurately described by an effective two-band Hamiltonian $H^{\rm ef}=\hbar^{2}k^{2}_{z}/(2m^{*}_{h})+\alpha\sigma^{z}k_{z}+g^{*}_{h}\mu_{B}B\sigma^{x}/2$, as long as the external magnetic field is purely longitudinal or purely transverse.
+In this paper, basing on the Luttinger-Kohn Hamiltonian in the spherical approximation, we show both numerically and analytically this strong `spin'-orbit coupled 1D hole gas is accurately described by an effective two-band Hamiltonian $H^{\rm ef}=\hbar^{2}k^{2}_{z}/(2m^{*}_{h})+\alpha\sigma^{x}k_{z}+g^{*}_{h}\mu_{B}B\sigma^{z}/2$, as long as the external magnetic field is purely longitudinal or purely transverse.
 We draw this conclusion from the fact that we can exactly divide the subband dispersions of the hole gas into two subsets, and each subset can be labeled with a definite hole spin index.
 When the external magnetic field is applied in a general direction, in most cases, the effective two-band Hamiltonian is still a good approximation.
+Note that when the real spin (for both electron and hole) is concerned, the Hamiltonian $H^{\rm ef}$ has been broadly used in the studies of the spin-orbit qubits~\cite{trif2008spin,RL2013,PhysRevB.88.241405} and the searching of Majorana fermions~\cite{PhysRevLett.105.077001,PhysRevLett.105.177002,PhysRevB.90.195421}.
+Therefore, we expect the hole `spin' explored here will have similar potential applications.